asaldelkhosh/Line-Recommendation/README.md

 other devices on their respective local networks.

 The framework algorithm looks for the lowest-latency path for connecting the two peers.

+### What is SDP ?
+The **Session Description Protocol** is a format for describing multimedia communication sessions for the purposes of announcement and invitation.
+Its predominant use is in support of streaming media applications, such as voice over IP and video conferencing.

+SDP does not deliver any media streams itself but is used between endpoints for negotiation of network metrics, media types and other associated properties.
+The set of properties and parameters is called a session profile.

 ### How does this project work ?
 WebRTC serves multiple purposes; together with the Media Capture and Streams API, they provide